 © 2026 - Octane Automotive BV

 The BMW M3 E30 was developed as a direct response to the FIA's Group A touring car regulations.
 The Group A category required manufacturers to build a road-legal version of their race car to permit participation.
 For BMW Motorsport (the predecessor to BMW M) this was the catalyst to transform the standard E30 3 Series into a genuine race-oriented car.
-Development was carried out by BMW Motorsport in Munich, with substantial factory-installed modifications to bodywork (wider wheel arches, factory aero elements), suspension, and engine (a new S14 four-cylinder derived from the M10/M30 engine family).
+Development was carried out by BMW Motorsport in Munich, with substantial modifications to bodywork (wider wheel arches, aero elements), suspension, and engine (a new S14 four-cylinder derived from the M10/M30 engine family).
 Production began in 1986 and ran to 1991, with a total of 17,184 cars built.

 The S14 four-cylinder is the heart of the E30 M3.
 The original S14B23 produced 195 hp from 2.3 litres (an evolution of the BMW M10 engine block with a four-valve head derived from the M88/3 inline-six in the M1).
 For US-market specifications, power was adjusted to 192 hp due to emissions regulations.
 Over the course of production the engine was refined: Evolution II received 220 hp, Sport Evolution received 2.5 litres and 238 hp.
 The naturally aspirated engine has a 7,250 rpm redline and a characteristic sharp throttle response.
-For collectors, an S14 with factory documentation of matching numbers and regular service at BMW Group Classic or a recognised specialist is essential.
+For collectors, an S14 with documentation of matching numbers and regular service at BMW Group Classic or a recognised specialist is essential.

-BMW Motorsport built various factory-installed homologation specifications to meet Group A requirements for uprated race versions.
-The Evolution I (1987, 505 cars) brought factory aero elements and sharpened engine tuning.
-The Evolution II (1988, 501 cars) had 220 hp and factory-installed lighter components.
-The Evolution III, better known as Sport Evolution (1989-1990, 600 cars), received the 2.5-litre S14B25 with 238 hp, factory-installed adjustable front spoiler, factory-installed larger rear wing, and factory-installed Brembo brakes.
+BMW Motorsport built various homologation specifications to meet Group A requirements for uprated race versions.
+The Evolution I (1987, 505 cars) brought aero elements and sharpened engine tuning.
+The Evolution II (1988, 501 cars) had 220 hp and lighter components.
+The Evolution III, better known as Sport Evolution (1989-1990, 600 cars), received the 2.5-litre S14B25 with 238 hp, adjustable front spoiler, larger rear wing, and Brembo brakes.
 Additionally the Cecotto Edition (480 cars, 215 hp) and Ravaglia Edition (25 cars, Italian market only) exist, named after BMW Motorsport drivers Johnny Cecotto and Roberto Ravaglia.
 For collectors these specific specifications are substantially higher priced than regular E30 M3s.

 The E30 M3 Cabriolet was produced in limited numbers (around 786 cars) between 1988 and 1991.
-The Cabriolet has the same S14 four-cylinder and factory-installed M3 body elements (wider wheel arches, factory aero elements) as the coupé, with a soft-top roof system.
+The Cabriolet has the same S14 four-cylinder and M3 body elements (wider wheel arches, aero elements) as the coupé, with a soft-top roof system.
 For collectors the E30 M3 Cabriolet is generally priced higher than a comparable M3 coupé in the same condition due to its lower production.
-Additionally, market-specific specifications (US version with emissions adjustments, Japanese version with factory-installed details for the local market) are interesting for specific collector segments.
+Additionally, market-specific specifications (US version with emissions adjustments, Japanese version with details for the local market) are interesting for specific collector segments.

 The E30 M3 has seen a strong and consistently rising valuation curve since 2014.
 Regular E30 M3s in original factory condition with proven service history sit consistently in a high price tier; Sport Evolution specifications sit substantially higher and are the most sought-after regular E30 M3 specification for collectors.
 The Cecotto and Ravaglia owner-specials are even scarcer and trade at very high prices.
-For sellers this means a well-documented E30 M3 with proven service history at BMW Group Classic or a recognised M specialist, original factory specification, and BMW Group Classic certification attracts strong international interest.
+For sellers this means a well-documented E30 M3 with proven service history at BMW Group Classic or a recognised M specialist, original original specification, and BMW Group Classic certification attracts strong international interest.
 The buyer you want is a BMW M collector who values Group A homologation culture.

 Regular M3 (1986-1991, 2.3-litre S14, 195-215 hp depending on market version), Evolution I (1987, 505 cars), Evolution II (1988, 501 cars, 220 hp), Evolution III / Sport Evolution (1989-1990, 600 cars, 2.5-litre S14, 238 hp), Cecotto and Ravaglia owner-specials (1989, limited production), Cabriolet (rare, around 786 cars).
 Each specification has its own collector class.

 For the E30 M3, matching numbers (chassis and engine) is decisive.
-The S14 four-cylinder requires factory expertise; replacement engines occur and must be documented with factory invoice evidence.
+The S14 four-cylinder requires expertise; replacement engines occur and must be documented with factory invoice evidence.
 Photos of the VIN plate (on A-pillar), engine block number, and factory build sheet are essential.

 BMW Group Classic in Munich supplies certifications for classic BMW cars on request, including the E30 M3.
 For Sport Evolution, Cecotto, Ravaglia, and other rare specifications this document is decisive for collectors.
-It confirms factory specification, colour, matching numbers, and any factory restoration.
+It confirms original specification, colour, matching numbers, and any factory restoration.

 E30 M3 service is specialist work: the S14 four-cylinder requires specific knowledge for valve clearance adjustment, timing chain, and specific factory parts not always stocked at standard BMW workshops.
 Service at BMW M Classic, BMW Group Classic, or a recognised M specialist (such as Hartge, Schnitzer historically) is essential for collector-oriented sales.